Deftly/knowledge_base/Computer Science/Terraform/2 Getting Started with Terraform.md

 The **aws_instance** resource supports many different arguments, but for now, you only need to set the two required ones:

 #### ami
 - The Amazon Machine Image to run on the EC2 Instance.
 You can find free and paid AMIs in the AWS Marketplace or create your own using tools such as Packer.
-The preceding code example sets the **ami** parameter to the ID of Red Hat Enterprise Linux 8 AMI which is free to use.
+The preceding code example sets the **ami** parameter to the ID of an Ubuntu image which is free to use.

 #### instance_type
 - The type of EC2 Instance to run.
 Each type of EC2 Instance provides a different amount of CPU, memory, disk space, and networking capacity.
 The preceding example uses **t2.micro**, which has one virtual CPU, 1 GB of memory, and is part of the AWS free tier.